rithikrn/foamgci/examples/forwardstep_mach3/README.md

    for d in coarse_grid medium_grid fine_grid extrafine_grid; do
      ( cd $d && sbatch submit.sh ); done
    ```
-   (If you run interactively instead of via SLURM, copy the files by hand —
+   (If you run interactively instead of via SLURM, copy the files by hand; see `gci/data/README.md`.)
-   see `gci/data/README.md`.)
 3. Analyse + plot:
    ```bash
    pip install -e ../..            # install the foamgci library (once)